 When the Message Control field value is 0x10, the Message Content field shall be formatted the same as for the Start of Ranging Compact frame Message Content field with Message Control field value 0x10, as shown in Figure 70, with the same function and meaning for each of the fields.

+The Public Start of Ranging Compact frame with Message Control field value equal 0x10 is sent by the initiator to indicate the status of the initialization setup phase.
+When the Message Control field value is 0x10 the Message Content field shall be formatted as shown in Figure XX.